LaraCanBurn/LaraCanBurn/README.md

 ## Certifications

 - **eJPT – eLearnSecurity Junior Penetration Tester** *(in progress / planned)*
+- **eCDFP – eLearnSecurity Certified Digital Forensics Professional** *(in progress / planned)*

-I am currently preparing for the eJPT certification to formalize my skills in penetration testing and practical network / web application security.
+I am currently preparing for the eJPT and eCDFP certifications to formalize my skills in penetration testing and digital forensics.

 ---